chad-casa/Attendance-o-meter/README.md

 </p>

 # System Overview
-In the case of Project Vespera, we develop our own IoT system where:
+In the case of Project Attendance-o-meter, we develop our own IoT system where:

 <p align="center">
-<b>Vespera Luminaire + CO2 sensor (Hailege ENS160) + Arduino MKR1010 Wi-Fi / MQTT = Vespera IoT</b>
+<b>LCD Screen + 24GHz mmWave Sensor from XIAO + Arduino MKR1010 Wi-Fi / MQTT = Attendance-o-meter IoT</b>
 </p>

 # How does it work?